Chaetostoma sovichthys

-Chaetostoma sovichthys is a freshwater species of catfish in the family Loricariidae and the genus Chaetostoma.
-It is a demersal fish native to tropical South America, where it occurs in the basins of the Motatán River and Lake Maracaibo in Venezuela.
-It reaches 7.2 cm (2.8 inches) SL.
-The species reportedly prefers a pH of 6.0 to 7.0 and a temperature of 23 to 27 °C (73 to 80 °F).
+Chaetostoma sovichthys is a species of freshwater ray-finned fish belonging to the family Loricariidae, the suckermouth armoured catfishes, and the subfamily Hypostominae, the suckermouth catfishes.
+This catfish is found in Venezuela and Colombia, in the higher parts of the Lake Maracaibo basin and the upper basin of the Magdalena River.
+C. sovichthys reaches a standard length of 7.2 cm.
+This species reportedly prefers a pH of 6.0 to 7.0 and a temperature of 23 to 27 °C (73 to 80 °F).